Bayesian modelling

 “Uninformative”

-These priors are meant to bring very little information about the model
+These priors are meant to bring very little information to the model

 Informative

-These priors bring information about the model that is available
+These priors bring information to the model that is available

 A few words about the prior